RheaMimiCarillo/reading-notes/reading-notes/201/class-01.md

 1. What is the first step to designing a Website?

+The first step of designing a website is *project ideation* which means figuring out exactly what the website is supposed to do and accomplish, before coding begins.

 2. What is the most important question to answer when designing a Website?

+> What exactly do I want to accomplish?

 [Semantics.](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)

 1. Why should you use an `<h1>` element over a `<span>` element to display a top level heading?

 2. What are the benefits of using semantic tags in our HTML?